-On September 19, 2016, the City Council adopted Ordinance No. 6308 to clarify how Bellevue currently addresses Complete Streets concepts and policy frameworks.
-The ordinance included an existing policy framework in the Pedestrian and Bicycle Transportation Plan and Transit Master Plan and 31 applicable policies in the Comprehensive Plan.
-This framework and these policies articulate the completeness, connectedness, and resiliency of Bellevue's transportation system-key elements of the Complete Streets approach.
-The ordinance also affirmed Bellevue's existing commitment to provide safe and reliable mobility options for people wherever they need to go throughout the city, whether they are walking, riding a bicycle, taking transit, or driving a car.
+On September 19, 2016, the City Council adopted Ordinance No. 6308 to clarify how Bellevue currently addresses Complete Streets concepts and establishing a policy framework.
+The ordinance expanded on the existing policy expressed in the Pedestrian and Bicycle Transportation Plan and Transit Master Plan and 31 applicable policies in the Comprehensive